 Inclination: The angle between the orbital plane of a body and the reference xy plane of the coordinate system being used (often the equatorial plane of the central body).

-In situ assets: Spacecraft in operations at or in close proximity to a remote body; these participants can include rovers, landers, aircraft, etc.

-Mean anomaly: The product of mean motion (average angular velocity) and the time since pericenter passage in an elliptical orbit.

 Mean motion: The average angular velocity in an elliptical orbit.

 Measurements: Data types collected specifically to improve the knowledge of properties.